gautamjuvarajiya/Image-Steganography-using-Python-Tkinter/README.md

 # Image-Steganography-using-Python-Tkinter

-To run this file just download the "imgstg.py" file and save it your system and using VS Code or any other code editor run this python file.
+To run this file just download the "imgstg.py" file and save it on your system and using VS Code or any other code editor run this python file.

 **Abstract :**